telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/persist-shape-properties.md

 ---
 title: Persist Shape Properties
 page_title: Persist Shape Properties | Kendo UI Diagram
-description: "Learn how to persist shape properties in Kendo Diagram."
+description: "Learn how to persist Shape properties in the Kendo UI Diagram widget."
 slug: howto_persistshapeproperties_diagram
 ---

 # Persist Shape Properties

-The example below demonstrates how to use the browser's session storage to persist Shape properties so that when user reloads the page, position and other properties are stored.
+In real-live applications, you can easily store the position and other properties of the Diagram in the data source you use by applying the `DataSource` methods that correspond to your project.

-In real-live application you can store that easily to the data source you are using by using the DataSource methods accordingly to the case you have.
+By using the same approach, you can persist the data source of the connections, the additional shape properties that are used in the custom visual, and others.

-Using the same technique you can persist connections' data source, additional shape properties used in custom visual and so on.
+The example below demonstrates how to use the session storage of the browser to persist the `Shape` properties of the Diagram, so that when the user reloads the page, the position and other properties of the widget are stored.

 ###### Example